 Take a look at all the original products we have to offer here at Pi Supply!
 Whether you are looking for self-solder kits or fully assembled HATs, you can explore new horizons with Pi Supply, and do even more to unlock the potential of your Raspberry Pi.
 Check out our range for LED & IR toys, ePaper applications, power solutions and much more to expand your range of projects.

-This product is also compatible with the Raspberry Pi 3 Model B+ The Pi PoE Switch HAT is a power over ethernet add-on board for the Raspberry Pi that brings the Pi Supply Switch technology together with PoE all in one fantastic package!
+The Pi PoE Switch HAT is a power over ethernet add-on board for the Raspberry Pi that brings the Pi Supply Switch technology together with PoE all in one fantastic package!
 You can now power your Raspberry Pi and provide an Ethernet connection in any location with just a single cable.
 Perfect for removing the clutter of wires and for reliable use in remote locations.
 We have been working hard on all of the technical features so that you don't have to!

 Fully 802.3af (mode A and B) compliant active power over Ethernet